Are you Nervous About Apartment Inspection?

 Review your lease agreement: Respect the conditions of your lease about extra occupants.
 This will help you fully comprehend the potential repercussions of having an unregistered tenant.

-Speak with the unauthorized tenant: Explain the issue to the unauthorized renter and the consequences of their stay.
+Speak with the unauthorized tenant: If you have someone living with you that shouldn’t be, explain the issue to the unauthorized renter and the consequences of their stay.
 Everyone affected must be informed of the consequences.

 Inform your landlord: You could consider reaching out to your landlord about the issue, depending on your connection with them and the specifics of the circumstance.
 They could be open to renegotiating the lease to include the extra renter.